Juliox1000/project/docs/accesibility.md

 foreground from background.

 <strong>Operable</strong>

 User interface components and navigation must be operable.

- Guideline 2.1: Make all functionality available from a keyboard.
+- Guideline 2.1: Make all functionality available from a keyboard.

- Guideline 2.2: Provide users enough time to read and use content.
+- Guideline 2.2: Provide users enough time to read and use content.

- Guideline 2.3: Do not design content in a way that is known to cause seizures.
+- Guideline 2.3: Do not design content in a way that is known to cause seizures.

- Guideline 2.4: Provide ways to help users navigate, find content, and determine where they are.
+- Guideline 2.4: Provide ways to help users navigate, find content, and determine where they are.

-Understandable
+<strong>Understandable</strong>

 Information and the operation of user interface must be understandable.

- Guideline 3.1: Make text content readable and understandable.
+- Guideline 3.1: Make text content readable and understandable.

- Guideline 3.2: Make web pages appear and operate in predictable ways.
+- Guideline 3.2: Make web pages appear and operate in predictable ways.

- Guideline 3.3: Help users avoid and correct mistakes.
+- Guideline 3.3: Help users avoid and correct mistakes.

-Robust
+<strong>Robust</strong>

 Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

- Guideline 4.1.: Maximize compatibility with current and future user agents, including assistive technologies.
+- Guideline 4.1.: Maximize compatibility with current and future user agents, including assistive technologies.

 WCAG 2.0 uses the same three levels of conformance (A, AA, AAA) as WCAG 1.0, but has redefined them.
 The WCAG working group maintains an extensive list of web accessibility techniques and common failure cases for WCAG 2.0.

-Criticism of WAI guidelines
+<strong>Criticism of WAI guidelines</strong>

 There has been criticism of the W3C process, claiming that it does not sufficiently put the user at the heart of the process.
 There was a formal objection to WCAG's original claim that WCAG 2.0 will address requirements for people with learning disabilities and cognitive